 Needing a more cold and dry climate for her illness, Anderson decided to move to Fraser, Colorado, in 1907.
 The area was certainly cold and dry at an elevation of over 8,500 feet.
 Susan was most concerned with controlling her disease and didn’t open a practice or tell people that she was a doctor.

-However, word soon got out and the locals began to ask for her advice on various ailments, which soon led to her practicing her skills once again.
+However, word soon got out, and the locals began asking for her advice on various ailments, which soon led to her practicing her skills again.
 Her reputation spread as she treated families, ranchers, loggers, railroad workers, and even an occasional horse or cow, which was not uncommon at the time.

 Another busy time for her was when the six-mile Moffat Tunnel was being built through the Rocky Mountains.
 Not long after construction began, she found herself treating numerous men who were injured during construction.
 During this time, she was also asked to become the Grand County Coroner, a position that enabled her to confront the Tunnel Commission regarding working conditions and accidents.
-In the five years it took to complete the tunnel, there were an estimated 19 who died and hundreds injured.
+In the five years, it took to complete the tunnel, there were an estimated 19 who died and hundreds injured.

 Dr. Anderson would also become the County Coroner during her time in Fraser.